 For managing internal data transferring, cloud storage providers allow attaching internal (private URLs) for users’ data.
 CloudBerry Explorer PRO for OpenStack supports internal URLs and allows moving, copying and modifying data inside of the OpenStack-based cloud storage.
-It makes it easier to move data within the internal network of cloud storage with no need to pay for ingoing and outgoing traffic.
+It makes it easier to move data within the internal network of cloud storage with no need to pay for ongoing and outgoing traffic.

 How to Use Internal URLs with CloudBerry Explorer

 1. Open “File” menu and click on the OpenStack-based storage you want to use internal URLs for.

 2. Add new cloud storage account or edit the existing one.

 3. On the Storage Account screen check “Use Internal URLs when possible” box.

 Note: this feature works only with Keystone Authentication.